pedropalau/react-bnb-gallery/README.md

 ## License

-This package have been released under the [MIT Licence](https://raw.githubusercontent.com/peterpalau/react-bnb-gallery/master/LICENSE)
+This package have been released under the [MIT Licence](https://raw.githubusercontent.com/peterpalau/react-bnb-gallery/master/LICENSE).

-## Change Log
+## Updates

 If you are interested in view the main updates visit our [CHANGELOG.md](https://github.com/peterpalau/react-bnb-gallery/blob/master/CHANGELOG.md).